How To Add Charts And Graphs To WordPress

 Locate the entry in the search results area and click Install Now …

-You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your dashboard menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the main menu …

 This brings up the plugin’s Visualizer Library section …

-A visual gallery displaying all the different kinds of graphs available will load on your screen.
+A gallery displaying all the kinds of charts and graphs available will load on your screen.

-If you are not sure how to format your data CSV, just use the sample spreadsheet supplied with the plugin.
+If you are not sure how to format your data CSV, simply use the sample that comes with the plugin.

 Upload CSV File From Computer